Vehicle Use Policy

 Any vehicle used for University business must be safe to operate.

 B. Prohibited Vehicle Uses

 - 15-Passenger Vans

-- Loaning or Renting Fleet Vehicles
+- Loaning or Otherwise Making Personal Use of Rental or Fleet Vehicles

 The use of any fleet or rental vehicle by any third party or for any non-university business is strictly prohibited.